Interview with Chef Christopher Van Ness

-When I was 5 years old and I was cooking eggs with my grandma.
+When I was 5 years old, I cooked eggs with my grandma.
 She would have me go and look for my grandpa and sprinkle black pepper on them.
-I would come back and she would say, “Don’t tell, but I dropped his eggs.”
+I would come back and she would say, "Don’t tell, but I dropped his eggs."
 I would tell him and it was funny every time.

 Who inspired you most as a young cook & what did you learn from them?

 My grandmother.
 She taught me to work clean.
 Grandmas cook all day and you would never know it because there never is any mess.

 How did you decide to go to the New York Restaurant School?

 My mother!
 She was very tired of me working in fast food restaurants and told me to get off her sofa and get my degree.

 What were the most important criteria for choosing the New York Restaurant School?
 (Location, reputation, cost, faculty, etc)